Work Toward Lion Conservation

 Got any questions about lion conservation?
 Just ask!

 A volunteering experience is one of the most incredible things

-The work that is happening on the ground is changing the face of conservation.
+The work that is happening on the ground is changing the face of wildlife conservation.

 But our projects are about more than

-- Play your part in our innovative conservation efforts and contribute towards securing the future of the African Lion.
+- Play your part in our innovative lion conservation efforts and contribute towards securing the future of this magnificent cat.

 - Experience close animal encounters and a range of activities exclusive to us.
 From experiencing the chase of lions on a night encounter hunt to carrying out vital research on our semi-wild release pride.

 - You will meet people from all over the world and create lifelong friendships, while also exploring all the best that Zimbabwe